 "Celebration Of Soul's dreamy soundscapes give way to catchy funky noodling but it's the more reflective moments that give one pause to consider Maxey a potential great....
 The wealth of extremes on this Celebration gives it the kind of listenability that bodes well for repeated spins.
 I swear, I hear new things on it with each listen.
 That, right there, is the essence of a keeper."– Mike Greenblatt, Classicalite

-Josh Maxey is a musician and guitar teacher based in New York City.
+Josh Maxey is a musician and guitar teacher based in Denver, CO.
 Josh’s music has been played all around the world on jazz radio and has received dozens of critical reviews.
 He counts his main influences as John Coltrane, Rodney Jones, Trey Anastasio and The Grateful Dead.

 Josh has made a series of albums which began with a six album series recorded over twelve months.
 It documented 50 original composition recordings with 20+ musicians.
 Celebration of Soul was the 10th album in that series and the first to be released on Miles High Records.
 The album received wide radio play and critical attention.

 Josh has taught private guitar lessons since 2003, as well as at many of the largest guitar schools in New York City, NY and Denver, Colorado.
 Josh has worked with hundreds of students helping them develop fluency on the guitar.
-Josh does in person lesson in NYC as well as Skype and video lessons.
+Josh does in person lesson in Denver/Boulder areas, as well as Skype and video lessons with people around the world.

 In addition to teaching full-time Josh can be seen playing in New York City and Denver Colorado.
 He is often a featured musical artist on the Periscope streaming app with thousands of viewers per broadcast.